-To ensure the Remuneration Committee is fully informed when making remuneration decisions, the Remuneration Committee may seek external advice, as required, on remuneration policies and practices.
+To ensure the Remuneration Committee is fully informed when making remuneration decisions, the Remuneration Committee may seek external advice, as it requires, on remuneration policies and practices.
+Remuneration consultants are able to be engaged by, and report directly to, the Committee.
+In selecting remuneration consultants, the Committee would consider potential conflicts of interest and independence from the Group's key management personnel and other executives.

-During the financial year, the Remuneration Committee did not seek specific advice and recommendations from external consultants, although independent salary and benchmarking data was utilised in setting remuneration packages for executives.
+During the financial year, the Remuneration Committee did not seek specific advice and recommendations from external consultants and no external consultant fees were billed for both the 2014 and 2013 financial years.

-Remuneration report approval at 2012 Annual General Meeting
+Remuneration report approval at 2013 Annual General Meeting

-The Remuneration Report for the financial year ended 30 June 2012 received positive shareholder support and was approved at the 2012 AGM with a vote of 97.5% in favour.
+The Remuneration Report for the financial year ended June 30, 2013 received positive shareholder support and was approved at the 2013 AGM with a vote of 99.4% in favour.